Share this guide:

 Why is my iPhone getting so hot?

 Let’s start by taking a look at why iPhones overheat in the first place. iPhones have a Central Processing Unit (CPU), which is the computer that allows us to do all the things we do with our device.
 When the CPU is overworked, it can overheat from running a million commands at once.
 This is why it’s fairly common for our iPhones to get hot when we first set them up or restore them from a backup.
-Similarly, if you’ve just updated your software you could see your iPhone running hotter than normal.
+Similarly, if you’ve just had a software update (upgraded your iOS), you could see your iPhone running hotter than normal.

 Internally, your phone’s CPU is busy working behind the scenes to keep your phone running.
 Intensive apps like Google maps or certain games demand a lot of processing power, so when this is coupled with a hot day (where the metal and glass of your iPhone absorb the sun’s heat) you may find your phone overheats to the point that it shuts down.